lisacharlotterost/lisacharlotterost.github.io/_posts/2016-08-09-thats-how-I-feel.md

 permalink: /:year/:month/:day/:title/
 ---

 *This post doesn't offer any solutions.
 It just shows how I feel.
 If that makes you uncomfortable or angry, don't read it.
-A translation into Polish can be found [here](http://www.dobreprogramy.pl/Jak-sie-czuje-rozmawiajac,Blog,77350.html).*
+This article got translated into [Polish](http://www.dobreprogramy.pl/Jak-sie-czuje-rozmawiajac,Blog,77350.html) and [Spanish](https://www.ibidemgroup.com/edu/una-conversacion/).*

 Hi!
 That's me: